If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 Polycystic ovary syndrome

 The risk of developing type 2 diabetes increases with the number of risk factors you have.
-If you have 2 or more risk factors, contact your healthcare provider about how to delay or prevent type 2 diabetes.
+If you have 2 or more risk factors, talk to your healthcare provider about how to delay or prevent type 2 diabetes.

 DIAGNOSIS & TESTS